best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 ## User desk instructions ★☆☆☆☆

-If your project is very user focussed, for example developing a statistic production pipeline for other analysts to execute, it is very important that the code users understand how to appropriately run your code.
+If your project is very user focussed for one particular task, for example developing a statistic production pipeline for other analysts to execute, it is very important that the code users understand how to appropriately run your code.

 These instructions should include: